GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 docker logs mongo01
 ```

-If you instead want to **write the logs somewhere else** then run the following (note: I haven't veified this):
+If you instead want to **write the logs somewhere else** then run the following (note: I haven't verified this):

 ```bash
 $ docker run ... mongo --logpath /somewhere/specific.log